I Am... Sasha Fierce: Title and artwork

 The rear cover art for I Am...
 Sasha Fierce, which acts as the primary artwork for the Sasha Fierce disc.

 The album was titled I Am...
 Sasha Fierce to showcase the difference between Beyoncé and her alter ego Sasha Fierce; the first disc is titled I Am... while the second is titled Sasha Fierce.

-Making comparisons to a magazine, Beyoncé elaborated that I Am...
-Sasha Fierce was a double album and it had two covers.
+Comparing the project to a magazine, Beyoncé said that I Am...
+Sasha Fierce was a double album with two covers.
 The I Am... cover artwork, described as "underneath all the makeup", is a portrait of Beyoncé with no visible clothing or makeup on, while the Sasha Fierce cover artwork shows Beyoncé wearing heavy makeup, a leotard, tall pointed heels, and a "cyborg"-esque metallic glove.
-The cover artworks for the standard, deluxe and platinum editions of I Am...
+The cover artwork for the standard, deluxe, and platinum editions of I Am...
 Sasha Fierce were all shot by German photographer Peter Lindbergh.

-In a 2021 interview for Harper's Bazaar, Beyoncé revealed that she based the entire project on black and white photography after being told in a meeting discussing analytics that a research discovered that her fans did not like when her photography was black and white, stating, "It pissed me off that an agency could dictate what my fans wanted based on a survey."
+In a 2021 interview for Harper's Bazaar, Beyoncé revealed that she based the entire project on black-and-white photography after being told during an analytics meeting that research showed her fans did not like her black-and-white photography, stating, "It pissed me off that an agency could dictate what my fans wanted based on a survey."
 She pointed out that she was "so exhausted and annoyed with these formulaic corporate companies" and highlighted the album's subsequent commercial success.